Mountain-Pacific Celebrates 40 Years of Service

 AARP The Magazine Names Patient Safety "Superstars"

 AARP The Magazine teamed up with The Leapfrog Group, which rates hospitals on safety and resource use, to showcase what some of the most innovative hospitals are doing to protect their patients.
-Three of the four states Mountain-Pacific serves have hospitals on the "superstar" list.

 View the list of safety superstars by state.